asigalov61/dscovermidi/README.md

 #### Bright, fast, and built for discovery — the **Discover MIDI Dataset** is a massive, carefully curated collection of symbolic music designed for music information retrieval (MIR), creative exploration, and training symbolic music AI.
 It contains **over 6.74M unique, de‑duplicated, and normalized MIDI files**, comprehensive metadata, and GPU‑accelerated search tooling so researchers and creators can find, analyze, and prototype with MIDI at production scale.

+### Abstract

+_The **Discover MIDI Dataset** is a large‑scale, production‑ready collection of symbolic music designed for music information retrieval, discovery, and symbolic music AI.
+It aggregates **over 6.74 million** unique, de‑duplicated, and normalized MIDI files, each validated against the MIDI specification and integrity‑checked to ensure consistent, high‑quality inputs for analysis and model development.
+The dataset emphasizes reproducibility and efficiency by applying a two‑stage de‑duplication pipeline (MD5 hashing and pitch/chord count comparison) and by providing extensive, precomputed metadata and feature representations for every file._

+_The dataset supplies **rich, structured metadata** including feature counts, compressed features matrixes (961 features excluding velocities), file lists, genre labels, artist/title identifications, karaoke and lyrics matches, monophonic melody summaries, pitches‑patches counts, and detailed quality metrics for alignment, chords, durations, and pitches.
+Features span a unified index range covering delta start times, durations, instruments/patches, instrument and drum pitches, a 321‑chord harmonic vocabulary, and velocities, enabling consistent statistical analysis, de‑duplication, and retrieval tasks across millions of files._

+_To accelerate discovery workflows, Discover MIDI includes a **GPU‑accelerated search and filter engine** optimized for float16 performance; on suitable hardware (recommended ≥16 GB GPU VRAM) full‑dataset similarity searches complete in the order of **10–20 seconds per master MIDI**.
+The distribution also bundles supplemental code—such as a MIDI loops extractor—and curated soundfont banks to support rendering, loop extraction, and downstream experimentation.
+Convenience artifacts like MD5→path file lists and curated subsets make large‑scale batch processing and targeted retrieval straightforward._

+_The dataset is packaged with clear installation and optional dependency instructions for CPU and GPU environments, plus modules to speed parallel extraction and audio rendering.
+Its combination of scale, rigorous de‑duplication, precomputed features, and high‑performance tooling makes Discover MIDI suitable for a wide range of use cases: training and evaluating symbolic music models, large‑scale MIR research, motif and loop discovery for creators, and building retrieval or recommendation systems with minimal preprocessing overhead._

 ### Overview

 - **Purpose:** Large‑scale symbolic dataset for MIR, retrieval, analysis, and generative model development.